SAP-samples/teched2025-DT260/exercises/ex2/README.md

 <br>![](/exercises/ex2/images/dt260_ex2_11_publsh_odata_service.png)

 3. The generated SAP Fiori Flight Evaluations application starts.
 Click on the **Go** button to see the flight evaluations.
-Currently only the ??? evaluations can be displayed, you cannot add flight evaluations for different airlines en masse, and if you click on the table row to edit a flight evaluation for the customer, then your changes will not be stored in the flight evaluations table.
+Currently only the ??? evaluations can be displayed, you cannot add flight evaluations for different airlines en masse, and if you click on the table row to edit a flight evaluation for the customer, then your changes will not be stored in your flight evaluations table **`ZFLEVAL_EX_##`**.

 <br>![](/exercises/ex2/images/dt260_ex2_2_fiori_display_evaluations.png)